alexneo2003/playwright-azure-reporter/README.md

         planId: 4,
         token: 'your-token',
         isDisabled: false,
-        tagsMatcher: 1234, // Invalid pattern
+        testCaseIdMatcher: 1234, // Invalid pattern
       }
     ],
-  // This will throw an error: "Invalid tagsMatcher.
+  // This will throw an error: "Invalid testCaseIdMatcher.
 Must be a string or RegExp.
 Actual: 1234"
   ```

 ## Usefulness